Year 1 Graduate Teaching Assistant

 • Enhanced DBS – Must hold or be willing to obtain an Enhanced DBS certificate.

-• Desire to work in education/with children – Strong interest in KS1 and pupil progress.
+• Desire to work in education/with children – Genuine interest in supporting pupil progress and wellbeing.

 Year 1 Graduate Teaching Assistant employer: The Graduate Network